craftmaster2190/fgc/README.md

 ## Up and running

+Install yarn
 To build the client, change into the client dir and run yarn To run the client, change into the client dir and call `npm run start`

-To build the server change into the server dir and run `gradlew build` To run the server change into thserver dir and run `gradlew runBoot`
+Install postgres and setup with username/passowrd `postgress` To build the server change into the server dir and run `gradlew build` To run the server change into thserver dir and run `gradlew runBoot` you may need to pass `-Dspring.session.jdbc.initialize-schema=always` at least once to setup the database

 There is a make file and a start/stop script in the root dir.
 Your MMV